Get ready to go global with a free language and intercultural competency course.

 Study abroad at one of the University of York’s partner universities through Worldwide or European Exchange as replacement credit or as part of a “year abroad” or “year in Europe” degree programme.

 Work abroad as part of a “year in industry”, “year in Europe” or “placement year” degree programme.
 For further information about “year in industry” or “year in Europe” programmes you should speak to your Department.
 For the “placement year” you will need to speak to Careers.

 International Study Centres: open for applications from all students.
 The LFIM language will be linked to the destination of the ISC (e.g. Spanish for Mexican ISC)

 Summer Schools: available to current undergraduate students

 2. The LFIM course should be taken in the year prior to going abroad.
-Courses are dependant on student registration figures.
+Courses are dependent on student registration figures.

 3. Students who have enrolled on other language courses (e.g. through LFA) can also take LFIM.

 Apply for LFIM courses via the Global Opportunities applications online or via this Google form.
 Please note that completing this form does not guarantee your place on an LFIM course, the outcome of your application will be confirmed to you separately.